 At least as intriguing is a formation hypothesis envisioned by M. Fries (2012) in which pallasites formed in the cores of small, spherical, rapidly cooled bodies in which gravitational differentiation is at a minimum and convective forces are insignificant.
 Such quiescent conditions would allow silicates to remain in the core while molten metal slowly infiltrated and disaggregated the silicates into ever smaller angular fragments.
 A subsequent catastrophic impact disruption of the parent body sent portions of this pallasitic core into Earth-crossing orbits.

 It has been proposed that the solid inner core of the main-group pallasite parent body measured up to 950 km in diameter, and that it was 80% solidified at the time it was separated from the remaining 20% melt during a glancing collision with a larger body (Yang et al., 2010).
 The Ir-poor residual melt was then mixed with twice the volume of olivine mantle fragments to form a body up to 800 km in diameter (smaller with a silicate regolith).
 However, utilizing the pressure constraints on the tridymite inclusions present in the Fukang pallasite, the maximum size limit for the main-group pallasite parent body would be ~600 km in diameter; a minimum size still large enough to enable differentiation would be ~40 km (Della-Giustina et al., 2011).
 To date no iron meteorites have been found which originated on the main-group pallasite parent body suggesting that little olivine-free metal survived the collision.
-The Imilac specimen pictured above is a 56.0 g quarter slice sectioned (lower left quadrant) from the 1.57 kg mass shown below.
+The Imilac specimen pictured above is a 56.0 g quarter slice sectioned from the 1.57 kg mass shown in the top photo below (lower left quadrant).
+The bottom photo is a large slice showing the typical distribution of silicate and metal in Imilac, courtesy of Sergey Vasiliev.